REF-RAS/task_trees/docs/source/SCENE_SUPPORT.md

 scene:
   ... variables of the root scene go here
     objects:
+      ... optional definitions of objects (which are also reference frames)
+    frames:
-      ... optional definitions of objects and reference frames
+      ... optional definitions of reference frames
     named_poses:
       ... optional definitions of named poses